Providence High School (Burbank, California): History

-Focus Programs
+Signature Programs

-Cinema Arts Focus Program
+Cinema Arts Program

-The Cinema Arts Focus Program intends to help students explore media through an in-depth hands-on curriculum.
-The program conducts various activities through the Cinema Arts Focus Center, an art studio accessible to students.
+The Cinema Arts Program intends to help students explore media through an in-depth hands-on curriculum.
+The program conducts various activities through the Cinema Arts Center, an art studio accessible to students.
 Cinema Arts students are given the opportunity to compete in various film competitions and to hear from guest speakers currently working in the industry.

-Medical Focus Program
+Medical Program

 The four-year program covers topics from health, medicine, and biotechnology to health care within political, social, economic, religious and ethical frameworks.

 The program is the result of a partnership between Providence High School and Providence Saint Joseph Medical Center.
 Expansion of the program now includes participation and support of the following organizations/institutions: Providence Holy Cross Medical Center, Shriner's Hospital, University of Southern California University Hospital, LAC+USC Medical Center, Glendale Memorial Hospital, Kaiser Permanente, Midway Medical Center, Huntington Memorial Hospital, and Cedars-Sinai Medical Center.

-Technology Focus Program
+Technology Program

-The Technology Focus Program is designed as a broad-based introduction into various kinds of technology, providing a launching pad for further college study and industry application.
+The Technology Program is designed as a broad-based introduction to various kinds of technology, providing a launching pad for further college study and industry application.

-In 2018, the Technology Focus Program Center held its ribbon cutting ceremony unveiling a 32-station computer lab, four 3-D printers, a CNC machine, a mill machine and a laser cutter.
+In 2018, the Technology Program Center held its ribbon-cutting ceremony, unveiling a 32-station computer lab, four 3-D printers, a CNC machine, a mill machine, and a laser cutter.
 This facility is open for Technology Focus Program students enrolled in the four-year program.